 Barbara

-In some cultures, barley or wheat is sprouted in shallow trays of soil on December 4, then used as a greenery around the Christmas crêche, then plowed into the fields in February to bless the crop.
+In some Levantine Christian cultures, barley or wheat is sprouted in shallow trays of soil on December 4.
+The greenery is used around the Christmas crêche, then in February it is plowed into the fields to bless the crop.
 In that tradition, our breakfast features bean sprouts.
 Since a coastal city in California is named after her, we will enjoy “Santa Barbara Salad” from that fair realm for dinner.

 Sprouted Bake w: B-berries